maehler/phd-thesis/markdown/chapter2.md

 # Second chapter

 This will be the second chapter of my PhD-thesis.
+This is an example reference [@Robinson2012]